 Yes, kids can safely eat sushi.
 However, sushi containing raw fish should not be eaten by children under 5.
 I say this because the FDA recommends that children under five don’t consume raw fish or shellfish.
 As dietician Susan Mitchell pointed out on ABC7Chicago, “In children, their immune system is not completely developed until they’re about 5-years-old.”

 So young children should stick to basic fish-free, vegetarian sushi rolls.
 Then you can try adding some cooked fish and see how they like it.
 You can begin by adding smoked salmon or canned tuna.
 Or you can add imitation crab sticks (made out of cooked fish) like they do in a California Roll and see how they like that.
-Below are two popular kid friendly sushi rolls that are great for young kids.
+Below are two popular kid-friendly sushi rolls that are great for young kids.

 Kappamaki Sushi Rolls

 You can use this plain, single veggie roll option to make asparagus rolls or cucumber rolls, or carrot rolls according to your child’s preferences.
-These kid friendly sushi rolls make a great introduction into the world of sushi.
+These kid friendly sushi rolls make a great introduction to the world of sushi.

 Tamagoyaki Sushi Rolls

-The tamagoyaki rolls have the sweet Japanese omelette in them.
+The tamagoyaki rolls have sweet Japanese omelette in them.
 So basically, this is a great way to add some cooked protein to the rolls in the form of strips of eggs.

 My favorite was with omelette with avocado, carrots, and cucumber.
 These tamagoyaki rolls are some of the best sushi for kids of all ages because they are complete with cooked protein that even children under 5 can enjoy.